How to Make Great Money as a Freelance Translator

 Lingosaur

-Online translation agency with a simple interface that allows customers to upload documents for translation.
-After you sign up and pass their test, you’ll get emails with the latest jobs.
+An online translation agency with a simple interface allows customers to upload documents for translation.
+You’ll receive emails with the latest jobs after you sign up and pass their test.

 Linguistic Systems, Inc.

-Translation services company that requries two years of translation experience, a bachelor’s degree, and you must be familiar with translation software.
+Translation services company that requires two years of translation experience, a bachelor’s degree, and you must be familiar with translation software.

 Lionbridge